smeredith/smeredith.github.io/_posts/2016-10-22-freebsd-dell-inspiron-e1505-laptop.md

 The last line is because my AP is configured for WPA and DHCP.

-I created a file named `/etc/wpa_supplicant.conf` and added my SSID and WiFi password:

-    network={
-        ssid="my_SSID"
-        psk="my_password"
-    }

 I unplugged the Ethernet cable and rebooted.
+Then I typed:

+    # ifconfig wlan0 up

-When you reboot with these settings, you should see the WiFi LED on the keyboard light up.
+You should see the WiFi LED on the keyboard light up.
 The LED is lit when the interface is "up," even if WiFi is disabled by the keyboard shortcut.

-I knew this was working when I saw an IPv4 address assigned to WLAN0 when I checked:

-    $ ifconfig wlan0
+You can check its state by checking dmesg.
+You'll see a line like this every time you hit fn-F2:

+    bwn0: status of FR switch is changed to ON

-### Connect to a different AP
+### Connect to an AP

-I installed the GUI app "wifimgr" and use it to connect to other WiFi access points:
+I installed the GUI app "wifimgr" and use it to connect to my WiFi access point:

     # pkg install wifimgr

+I knew WiFi was working when I saw an IPv4 address assigned to WLAN0 when I checked:

+    # ifconfig wlan0

 ## Browsers